mrsolt/uva-ldmx/README.md

 ### Updating Branches

 You will want to update your local repositories frequently to keep up with the rapid changes of ldmx-sw.
 You must both update the repository and the submodules.
-Make sure your changes are committed, then do:
+Make sure your changes are committed, then in the ldmx-sw directory do:

 ```bash
 git pull